EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 **Figure 4**.
 Different features on the result page after triggering a sequence search

-At this time, it is not possible to link directly to the matching sequence from the results table.
-However, in the download tab, the 'Full length FASTA’ link will provide all the matching sequences.
-Alternatively, the sequences are available on our FTP server (ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database).

 -------------
 Build process
 -------------

 The database is updated periodically and is created as follows:

-* Short reads from runs are assembled into contigs using metaSPAdes
+* Short reads from runs are assembled into contigs using an assembler, such as metaSPAdes
 * Contigs are filtered by length (minimum 500 base pairs)
-* Peptides are predicted using a combined gene caller (Prodigal and FragGeneScan)
+* Peptides are predicted using the Prodigal gene caller
 * Resulting peptides are made non-redundant to produce a set of unique sequences
-* Sequences are mapped back to MGnify run and sample accessions
+* Sequences are mapped back to MGnify run and sample accessions and annotated with biome(s)
+* Matching sequences in UniProtKB are identified
-* Sequences are compared to UniProt and accessions for matching sequences are mapped
+* Sequences are clustered using MMseqs2/Linclust
-* Domain architectures are identified using the Pfam database
+.. * Domain architectures are identified using the Pfam database

 Each update (versioned using the release year/month) is cumulative and uses all predicted peptides available at that time.